atanuju05/Solution_Artisans-Arch_Kata_2023/Architecture/ArchAnalysis.md

 ## Additional Considerations
 #### Usability

-The system needs to provide rich user experience to users as well as making it extreamly simple to navigate.
-Thus usabitity becomes one of the key matrix for the system..
+The system needs to provide rich user experience to users as well as making it extremely simple to navigate.
+Thus usability becomes one of the key matrix for the system..

 #### Performance

-The Traveller dashboard should be extreamly fast.
+The Traveller dashboard should be extremely fast.
 The mobile application has a fast content paint of less than 1.4 seconds and the web application should respond within 800ms.

 ### Security